RicardoFamiliar/Cargo_Division/README.md

 (the company names are ficticous and i used 25000 kg's and 70 Cubic Meters as an example)

-I've uploaded the code and the executable file for you to check out.
+I've uploaded the code and the Excel test file for you to check out, to make the executable you must run __'pyinstaller --onefile (name of the file with the code i showed you).pyw'__
 Don't hesitate to share any recommendations or thoughts! 😄